emmanuelinfante/SubtitlesEveryone/README.md

 - [**Ip-Rotator** - Proxy for APIs](https://pypi.org/project/ip-rotator/)
 - [**Srtranslator** - Subtitle Translation with Deepl](https://pypi.org/project/srtranslator/)

-Important Clarification, this notebook also uses its own code for subtitle creation; Translators **was not created to translate subtitles, I had to write the code myself to make it work that way.** Still, I greatly appreciate the team behind all these projects, they are crucial to making this project possible!
+Important Clarification, this notebook also uses its own code for subtitle creation; Translators **were not created to translate subtitles, I had to write the code myself to make it work that way.** Still, I greatly appreciate the team behind all these projects, they are crucial to making this project possible!
 With nothing more to say, Enjoy this project!